traphub/traphub.github.io/electronics/high_temperature_superconducting_resonator_ibk/ibk_hts_resonator.md

 ## Application
 For the operation of ion traps in a cryogenic environment, a crucial aspect is the thermal load to the cryostat.
 Reducing the thermal load typically requires the usage of cabling with a low thermal conductivity, which also entails low electric conductivity (Wiedemann-Franz law).
 Such cabling, if part of the resonant RF circuit driving the ion trap, would severely limit the quality factor of the RF resonator, and lead to excess heat dissipation.
 A solution to this problem is to operate a low-loss resonator within the vacuum, directly at the cold stage, where wires with a high conductivity can be used.
 In that way, also the capacitive load of the resonator is minimized, leading to a smaller charging current and increasing the resonator's voltage gain.
 The latter decreases the required drive amplitude, further minimizing the heat dissipation.

 The Innsbruck high-temperature superconducting (HTS) resonator uses a spiral coil made from the high-temperature superconductor yttrium barium copper oxide (YBCO).
 The coil is patterned out of a YBCO film coated onto a sapphire substrate, and is mounted within a grounded enclosure to shield trapped ions from the generated RF magnetic fields.
-The coil has an inductance of about 1.4 µH and becomes superconducting for temperatures $`T<88\,`$K, with a measured quality factor $`Q=1172(241)`$ at $`\omega_0=2\pi\times44.3\,`$MHz.
+The coil has an inductance of about 1.4 µH and becomes superconducting for temperatures $$T<88\,$$K, with a measured quality factor $$Q=1172(241)$$ at $$\omega_0=2\pi\times44.3\,$$MHz.

 ## Background
 The HTS coil was designed, wired up and tested by Matthias Brandl at Innsbruck University in 2015 [[1,2]](#references).
-The main aim was to create a resonator coil that can be reproducibly manufactured and which minimizes RF losses to maximize the resonator's quality factor $`Q`$, and thus the voltage gain $`G_V`$.
+The main aim was to create a resonator coil that can be reproducibly manufactured and which minimizes RF losses to maximize the resonator's quality factor $$Q$$, and thus the voltage gain $$G_V$$.
 The rationale behind that is that RLC tank resonators used for ion traps are typically limited by the Ohmic losses in the coil wire.

 ## Legal status